svlada/svlada.github.io/posts/step-builder-pattern.md

 1. Low readability of code needed to implement the pattern itself.
 2. No eclipse plugin to help with code generation.
 (On the other hand, there are plenty of code generators for Builder pattern generator).

-## <a name="code-walkthrough" id="code-walkthrough">Code-walkthrough</a>
+## Code walkthrough
-Since the Step Builder pattern is a creational design pattern, let's focus on its purpose - the creation of objects.
+Since the Step Builder pattern is a creational design pattern, its main purpose is the creation of objects.

-Example of API usage is shown below:
+Here's a simple example of how the API can be used:

 ```java
 Email email = Email.builder().from(EmailAddress.of("Microservices Weekly <mw@microservicesweekly.com>"))